ncsu-landscape-dynamics/pops-core/TECHNICALDEBT.md

 - Exposed and Diseased classes should be added (need to think about how to handle in disperse).
 - 3-D array for Susceptible, Exposed, Infected, Diseased classes to handle multiple species up to N.
-- Host-compentency score for handling multiple hosts.
+- Host-competency score for handling multiple hosts.

 ## 2018-08-02 - PoPS Model Separation